-When ADPara.TriggerDir = ART2932\TRIGDIR\POSITIVE, choose the trigger mode as rising edge trigger.
-That is, when the ATR trigger signal is from lower than 0-channel output voltage to higher than 1-channel output voltage, AD will immediately access to the conversion process, and its follow-up changes have no effect on AD acquisition.
+When ADPara.TriggerDir = PCI8195_TRIGDIR_POSITIVE, choose the trigger mode as rising edge trigger.
+That is, when the DTR trigger signal is on the rising edge, AD will immediately access to the conversion process, and its follow-up changes have no effect on AD acquisition.

-When ADPara.TriggerDir = ART2932\TRIGDIR\POSIT\NEGAT, choose the trigger mode as rising or falling edge trigger.
-That is, when the ATR trigger signal is from higher than 1-channel output voltage to lower than 0-channel output voltage, or when the ATR trigger signal is from lower than 0-channel output voltage to higher than 1-channel output voltage, AD will immediately access to the conversion process, and its follow-up changes have no effect on AD acquisition.
+When ADPara.TriggerDir = PCI8195_TRIGDIR_POSIT_NEGAT, choose the trigger mode as rising or falling edge trigger.
+That is, when the DTR trigger signal is on the rising or falling edge, AD will immediately access to the conversion process, and its follow-up changes have no effect on AD acquisition.
 This function can be used in the case that the acquisition will occur if the exoteric signal changes.